Skip to main content

 3. From the Format menu (Mac) or Save as type menu (Windows) choose Photoshop and name it yourname-girl-sharpen.psd.

-4. Duplicate the Background layer using Cmd–J (Mac) or CTRL–J (Windows).
-This non-destructive approach preserves your original image data.
+4. Duplicate the Background layer (Cmd–J (Mac) or CTRL–J (Windows)).

-5. Rename the duplicated layer high pass for clear workflow organization.
+5. Rename the layer high pass.

 High Pass Vs. Smart Sharpen

-5. Configure the following settings before clicking OK:
+5. Set the following before clicking OK:

 Amount: 100%